Skip to content

 export const RoomChannels = createChannels<RoomMessage>().withHooks({

-// Called when first subscriber joins on this node
+// Called when first subscriber joins on this node.

-onFirstSubscriber: (roomId) => {
+onFirstSubscriber: (key) => {

-// Register interest at cluster level
+// Register interest in `room` at cluster level

 },